When was George Washington born?

 When did George Washington die?

-George Washington died at the age of 67 in 1799.
+George Washington died at the age of 67, on December 14, 1799.

 How did George Washington die?

-A Brief Biography of George Washington
+ToggleA Brief Biography of President George Washington

-One of the most stirring quotes about Founding Father George Washington comes from a eulogy written by a fellow Continental Army Veteran, Harry ” Light Horse” Lee.
+One of the most stirring quotes about our Founding Father and President George Washington comes from a eulogy written by a fellow Continental Army Veteran, Henry “Light Horse Harry” Lee.
 It was Lee who remarked,

 “First in war, first in peace, and first in the hearts of his countrymen.”

-And even today, over 200 hundred years and more than forty presidents later, the quote about Washington remains true.
+And even today, over 200 hundred years and more than forty presidents later, the quote about George Washington remains true.

-Many monuments and places have been named in his honor, most notably the capital of the United States, Washington DC.
+Many monuments and places have been named in his honor, most notably the capital of the United States, Washington, DC.

 Why Is George Washington So Popular?